The Stockwell transform on Gelfand pairs and localization operators: The Stockwell transform on Gelfand pairs

 \item Let $G$ be a locally compact abelian group with character group $\widehat{G}$.
 Let $\alpha$ be a topological automorphism of $G$.
 The measure $d(\alpha (x))$ is also a Haar measure of $G$, so there exists a positive constant $\delta_\alpha$ such that $d(\alpha (x))=\delta_\alpha dx$.
 Let $\theta \in L^1(G)\cap L^2(G)$.
 The Stockwell transform of $f\in L^2(G)$ with respect to $\theta$ and $\alpha$ is given by \cite{Esmaeelzadeh1} :

 \end{itemize}

-Let us now move forward the case studied in this article.
+Now, let us move forward the case studied in this article.
 Let $G$ be a locally compact group with a compact subgroup $K$ such that $(G,K)$ is a Gelfand pair.
 Let $\alpha$ be a topological automorphism of $G$.
 As above, the measure with density $\alpha (x)$ with respect to the Haar measure $dx$ of $G$ is also a Haar measure of $G$.
 Therefore, there exists a positive constant $\delta_\alpha$ such that $d(\alpha(x))=\delta_\alpha dx$.
-Hereafter is the main definition of the article. \begin{definition} Let $(G,K)$ be a Gelfand pair.
-Let $\alpha$ be a topological automorphism of $G$ and let $\theta$ be in $L^1 (G//K)\cap L^2 (G//K)$.
-The Stockwell transform of $f\in L^2(G//K)$ with respect to $\theta$ and $\alpha$ is defined by
+That is,